-Is your child one of the nearly 150,000 living with type 1 diabetes?
-Every year, they’re joined by another 13,000 kids, all under the age of 18, who are diagnosed with the disease, according to the American Diabetes Association.
+Is your child one of the nearly about 1.25 million Americans living with type 1 diabetes?
+Every year, they’re joined by even more adults and children who are diagnosed with the disease, according to the American Diabetes Association.

-If you’re among the ranks, though, you know what’s at the heart of a diabetes diagnosis: It’s a life-changing condition that requires constant care.
-Take time to learn how to manage it both at home – and during the school day.
+If your child is among the ranks, though, you know what’s at the heart of a diabetes diagnosis: It’s a life-changing condition that requires constant care.
+Take time to learn about diabetes in kids – and how to manage it both at home and during the school day.

 There are two sorts of diabetes.
 Type 2, more common in adults, is often associated with obesity (though it’s increased among children as obesity rates rise).
 Type 1 happens more often in kids and isn’t directly related to diet.
 Both share the same result: the body doesn’t process glucose (sugar) properly, so the body’s systems can become taxed from operating without enough energy.